 Our goal is to promote and ensure the successful post-arrival settlement of newcomers by private sponsors in partnership with many organizations in the refugee settlement sector.

-Between November 2015 and December 2016, close to 40,000 Syrians arrived in Canada.
-Forty-five per cent of those newcomers were privately sponsored.
-Data collected from a variety of sources documented the challenges in both government- assisted refugee settlement and settlement by private sponsors.
+nearly half those newcomers were privately sponsored.
+Data collected from a variety of sources documented the challenges in refugee settlement.

 Private sponsors began to collaborate, share experiences, and identify areas for improvement by working together.
 Experienced sponsors began to mentor first-time sponsors on post-arrival issues leading to a resource around best practice.
 An informal network was born that led to the development of PRSN.